shead-custom-design/buildcat/docs/basic-setup.rst

 -------

 That's it!
 Your single-machine render farm is up-and-running.
-Of course, there are many details we've skipped in this section, such as how to submit real render jobs and how to start the farm automatically when your machine boots.
-In the following sections we'll make suggestions on how to setup a multi-machine farm, and how to use Buildcat with specific DCC tools.
+Of course, there are many details we've skipped in this section, such as how to run workers on multiple machines, submit real render jobs, and how to secure your farm's network connections.
+The articles in the :ref:`user_guide` will address these problems in detail.